Here's some historic facts:

-Believe it or not, but philosophypractice.co.uk today is the fifth iteration of the website, although the first not to be built on Wordpress.
+Today, philosophypractice.co.uk is the fifth iteration of the website, although the first not to be built on Wordpress.

 And I put collateral together to sell services to no.1, because I believed in this and, because I'd trained so recently and had an understanding employer, I really believed I'd be able to work this alongside my 9-5 (that was really a 6-7 but that's another story).

 Because at the back end of it all I was busy building a case management system after exploring pretty much every cloud CMS out there – from Pipedrive to Insightly to OnepageCRM – before finally settling on CapsuleCRM.
 And I set up all the syncing necessary to link in with my Google for Business (now G suite) implementation I'd implemented for me, the sole person in the business.

 And some people said:

 Wow.
 This sounds amazing Stu!
 What a cool idea!

 And it was, it really was.
 But some people were also saying stop doing all this crazy stuff, it's not even a real thing.

 The voice in my head was saying: